HatchApps/xavier-help/focus.md

 ## Flow History

-Xavier tracks the progress of a Flow via an audit trail called _Flow History_.
+Dext Precision tracks the progress of a Flow via an audit trail called _Flow History_.
 In the "History" view of the Flow you can see key events for the Flow laid out in a timeline:

 ![Focus Flow History](./images/focus-flow-history.png)